-Autoload banner placement is a new type of banner placements that serves as a container for banner ads.
-It is commonly used as a static, constantly shown, part of the app’s presentation.
+Auto Load banner placement is our most recent implementation of a banner that serves as a container for banner ads.
+It is commonly used as a static, constantly shown part of the app’s presentation.
 The ad content of the banner changes over time depending on the Refresh Rate placement setting on Gravite dashboard.

 You have to specify a placement name and the size argument of the type BannerPlacementSize which specifies the size of the ad to be displayed.